tonikv/citybike-server/README.md

 1. Clone the repository: `git clone https://github.com/tonikv/citybike-server.git`
 2. CD into the directory: `cd citybike-server`
 3. Install dependencies: `npm install`
+4. Build the project: `npm run build`
-4. Start the server: `npm start`
+5. Start the server: `npm start`

-The server will be running on `http://localhost:3005` by default.
+The server will be running on `http://localhost:4000` by default.

 ## Endpoints